MDHayd/Project-1st_Year/README.md

 # VerseWise (unfinished)
 My project will generate a random verse/psalm with it's reference from the bible in accordance to the users entered emotion.

+I also have 3 other webpages linked to the home webpage.
+These other pages include a description page, contact page and a source page.